 On successfully completing the module students will be able to demonstrate:

-2 A systematic understanding of the impact of building orientation, form, massing and vegetation and water features on the internal environment and energy use.
+2. A systematic understanding of the impact of building orientation, form, massing and vegetation and water features on the internal and the external environment and energy use.

-5 An ability to understand, analyse and reflect upon their design with respect to the internal and external environmental conditions created in a particular climate and
+5. An ability to understand, analyse and reflect upon their design with respect to climate change issues and sustainable standards that are relevant to a particular climate and location

 The intended generic learning outcomes.